ilan2011/Stock-Prediction-App/README.md

 The script uses Long Short Term Memory (LSTM), a type of Recurrent Neural Network (RNN), to predict the closing price of a chosen stock using past 60 days of stock data.

-Demo

-Disclaimer
-The predictions made by this program are for educational purposes only.
-Always consult with a certified financial advisor before making investment decisions.

 How to use
 Input a valid stock symbol in the text box.
 The script downloads the historical data for that stock, performs preprocessing and trains a LSTM model.